The 2025 State of Employee Safety Report

 We surveyed 2,000 full-time U.S. employees across a wide range of industries to understand how they feel about their physical safety and mental well-being at work.
-This year, we also compared the responses of managers and non-managers to discover how safety concerns change with seniority.
+This year, the survey also included 1,000 full-time U.K. employees to add an international perspective.
 Here’s what we learned.

-Workers believe their employers prioritize productivity, profits, and reputation over employee safety.
+Workers believe their employers prioritize reputation, profits, and productivity over employee safety.

 IMPORTANT TO YOU